ishandutta2007/free-api/README.md

  - Football league (can be called online) : Currently supports the Premier League, La Liga, Bundesliga, Serie A, Ligue 1, - <a href="https://www.free-api.com/doc/223" target='_blank'> Interface address </a>

- - Film and television news (can be called online) : Retrieval of movie and television information links Information retrie—— <a href="https://www.free-api.com/doc/224" target='_blank'> Interface address </a>
+ - Film and television news (can be called online) : Retrieval of movie and television information links Information retrie- <a href="https://www.free-api.com/doc/224" target='_blank'> Interface address </a>

  - Standard code query (can be called online) : Results of the standard Chinese code query program provided - <a href="https://www.free-api.com/doc/225" target='_blank'> Interface address </a>